-A child of two Holocaust survivors Shelly Bleiweiss grew up in Houston, Texas, the oldest of three children.
-His parents were both from Poland, and survived using false identities as non-Jews.
+The oldest child of two Holocaust survivors, Shelly Bleiweiss grew up in Houston, Texas, and now lives in Wake Forest.
+His parents were both from Poland, and survived the Holocaust using false identities as non-Jews.

-Shelly likes to share: his parents’ stories of how they met, fell in love, and survived individually in the open as non-Jews; his experience visiting Poland; and what it was like growing up “in the shadow of the Holocaust”.
-Shelly can also provide a basic overview of the events of the Holocaust, a look at how and why the Holocaust happened, and discuss why it is important to continue studying the Holocaust today.
-Shelly focuses his presentation on the needs of the audience and prefers to have an interactive and lively dialogue with them.
+In addition to sharing his parents’ stories, Shelly can provide a basic overview of the Holocaust, including a look at how and why the Holocaust happened, and why the Holocaust remains relevant today.
+He adapts his remarks according to the needs of the audience and prefers to have an interactive and lively dialogue with them.
 Please contact Shelly directly via email: firstname.lastname@example.org

 Born in the Netherlands, Renée Fink went into hiding at the age of four.
 She was fortunate in being able to stay with a Catholic Dutch family until after the war ended, when she was eight.
 Reunited with her grandmother, they lived in another Dutch town until she came to the U.S. with her grandmother in 1948.
 Sadly, Renee and her grandmother were unable to live together, and she was sent to yet another family in the Adirondack mountains.